Whenever voting is involved, one question is ubiquitous: how can we tell if the results have not been skewed due to bribing the voters?

 What’s the Solution?

 You can’t stop people from taking money for their votes.
-Although in most jurisdictions, bribery is illegal and consequences are imposed on those caught, but this still requires the ability of catching people in the act and is a problem since most experienced politickers are often aware of intricacies of the system in which they operate to avoid such a scandal.
-The motivation for bribery might be different but one essential element remains the same: those performing the bribes wish to obtain an outcome in their favor at a relatively low cost by influencing those who lack perspective and to cause them to make a seemingless, harmless “change of mind.”
+Although in most jurisdictions, bribery is illegal and consequences are imposed on those caught, but this still requires the ability of catching people in the act and is a problem since most experienced politickers are often aware of the intricacies of the system in which they operate to avoid such a scandal.
+The motivation for bribery might be different but one essential element remains the same: those performing the bribes wish to obtain an outcome in their favor at a relatively low cost by influencing those who lack perspective and to cause them to make a seemingly harmless “change of mind.”

 But we can still mitigate such attacks on democratic systems by utilizing systems and processes that make bribery inefficient.
 The bribers often consider the economic justification of their actions.
 If the cost of the bribe is more than what they would be able to gain — they won’t go for it.
 Obviously, bribery is an issue with nation-states or supernational economic regions with central banks that can inflate the monetary supply at a whim with various policy decisions in order to bribe voters since the cost of the attack does not negatively affect those performing the bribe.

 Currently, there’s one main scheme that is considered to ensure the integrity of voting.
 The commonly used scheme is one that comprises a secret ballot, i.e. every participant is voting privately.
-Only he can know how he voted and if no one can obtain a proof of the final vote.
-Why would anyone pay for a vote in a particular direction if it cannot be proven to be cast in favor of the briber?
+Only he can know how he voted and if no one can obtain proof of the final vote, then why would anyone pay for a vote in a particular direction if it cannot be proven to be cast in favor of the briber?
 Simply put, a bribe would not work in such a scheme.
 It is also important to note that properly executed voting within this scheme also ensures that the votes are calculated correctly.